-G-23.
+G-21.
 BUS PASS PROGRAM

-At the time of release, a one day pass is available to you.
-In order to receive your bus pass, you must request it at the time of your release and complete the necessary form.
+At the time of release, a one day pass is available.
+In order to receive a bus pass, you must request it at the time of your release and complete the necessary form.

-G-24.
+G-22.
 SOCIAL SECURITY PROGRAM